-Teignmouth marked VJ Day this morning with a flag-raising ceremony in The Triangle to mark 80 years since victory over Japan was declared bringing an end to the Second World War.
+Teignmouth marked VJ Day on Friday (August 15) with a flag-raising ceremony in The Triangle to mark 80 years since victory over Japan was declared bringing an end to the Second World War.

 Town councillors, the town crier and Newton Abbot MP Martin Wrigley gathered to witness the raising of the flag and listen to an address by Reverend Dave Wilkie from the Haldon Mission.